bultauzor/docker-graded-exercice/README.md

 Running this exercise requires a set of conditions:

-- Have a 64-bit architecture
+- Have a not too old 64-bit architecture (at least x86-64-v2)
 - Have at least 4 GB of free memory
 - Have at least 9 GB of free storage
 - Have the following ports free: